firaskhalayleh-it/twinty-days-of-js/javascript-hard-parts-v2/day_two.md

 @enduml
 ```

+In this corrected version, the participant names (`outerVariable` and `outerVar`) are without quotation marks.
+Please note that the rendering of PlantUML diagrams may vary depending on the tool or environment used to view them.
 In this Markdown diagram, the execution contexts are represented by boxes, and the memory sections are denoted by indentation within those boxes.
 The arrow represents the closure link between `innerFunction` and `outerVariable`, indicating that `innerFunction` has access to the outer variable through closure.

 This Markdown diagram provides a visual representation of the execution contexts, memory, and the connection established by closure.